 An online project management course may be a good choice if you have some experience working on projects and you want to upgrade your skills and qualifications.
 You can study project management online while holding a full-time job.
 Any current work projects may be useful for learning and assessment.

-Degrees and accredited diplomas are valuable for a career as a project manager.
+Degrees and accredited diplomas are valuable for a PM career.
 Short training courses can also be used to help pass professional accreditation tests.
 You can also study project management less formally for professional development or out of personal interest.

 Add to your existing skillset

 Project management training helps ensure career success by complementing on-the-job experience.
 Professional certification and an education qualification (diploma or university degree) help you to: